101. Introduction to Near Eastern Studies. (4). (HU).

 102. Elementary Modern Standard Arabic Through Self-Instruction.
 Permission of instructor.
 (2-6).
 (FL).
 May be elected for a total of six credits.

-This course may not be taken until six hours of Arabic 101 have been completed.
+This course may not be taken until SIX hours of Arabic 101 have been completed.
 It is a continuation of Arabic 101 and includes continued drill practice on the phonological system, on basic vocabulary and morphology, and on Arabic syntactic patterns.
 The course stresses oral practice with increasing emphasis on reading selections based on Arab culture, and on producing Arabic orally and in writing.
-Students have access to a tutor for as many as four hours a week plus two obligatory hours per week for oral practice.
+Students have access to a tutor for as many as four hours a week plus two obligatory hours per week for review and oral practice.
 Amount of credit awarded depends on number of lessons and tests satisfactorily completed.
 Course grade is based on review tests completed by students at the end of each term (50%) and scheduled comprehensive tests (50%).
-Textbook: ELEMENTARY MODERN STANDARD ARABIC, PART TWO, by P. Abboud et al. Cost:1 WL:3 (Rammuny)
+Textbook: ELEMENTARY MODERN STANDARD ARABIC, PART TWO by P. Abboud et al. [Cost:1] [WL:3] (Rammuny)

 201. Elementary Modern Standard Arabic.
 (6).
 (FL).